ClusterHQ/flocker/docs/releasenotes/index.rst

   Now, even if multiple volumes are created, only a single volume will be used.
   This was particularly likely to occur on AWS.
 * The Flocker client tools can once again be installed on OSX Yosemite.
-  A regression in the Flocker homebrew tap file has been fixed.
+  A regression in the Flocker Homebrew tap file has been fixed.

 Previous Releases
 =================